c2mon/c2mon/README.md

 Please report issues on GitLab via the [issue tracker][].

 ## Milestone planning
-[Find here][] the complete list of all existing version milestones.
+[Find here][] the complete list of all existing version milestones including release notes.

 ## Building from Source
 C2MON uses a [Maven][]-based build system.
 In the instructions